PowerUser64/universal-studio/README.md

 #### I am not using `nix`

 1. Remove the `~/.nix-portable` directory
-2. Remove the `nix-portable` binary and the `universal-launcher` script from where you are storing them.
+2. Remove the `nix-portable` binary and the `universal-studio` script from where you are storing them.

 #### I am using `nix`